nmachine-io/kerbi/README.md

 ## Why use Kerbi over Helm?

-The thesis with Kerbi is this: reality is messy, and our templating needs often break structural molds (like Helm's), so let's make an engine with less structure and more power, so that you can model it to your needs.
+The thesis with Kerbi is this: reality is messy, and our templating needs often break clean structural molds like Helm's, so let's make an engine with less structure and more power, so that you can model it to your needs.

 **🔀 More ways to template and manipulate data**.